Can compression socks help with edema?

 Reducing your salt intake can be beneficial against leg and overall body swelling.
 It’s worth taking a second look at packaging and the ingredients in your food, as there may be more sodium in your diet than you imagine.

-How to use compression socks for leg edema
+How compression socks help with edema

 Check compression levels